Spookakra/python-projects-for-school/README.md

 # python-projects-for-school
 This serves no purpose.
-I just wanted shit on my github page, feel free to use if you're desperate enough to care.
+I just wanted something on my github page, feel free to use if you're desperate enough to care.